as951979766/College_Project/README.md

 # College_Project
-This is my School Management System
+This project is  School Management System.